 The LSAT Score Average and Distribution

-The Law School Admission Test, or LSAT, is graded on a scale of 120-180.
+The Law School Admission Test score, or LSAT score, is graded on a scale of 120-180 with 180 as the highest.
+The average LSAT score typically falls around 152.
+It is crucial for gaining entry into law school.
 It is a scaled exam that follows a bell-curve distribution (see picture below, courtesy of a Law School Admission Council (LSAC) research report), which means that the majority of scores tend to cluster around the middle and become less frequent toward either end.

 During the 2019-2020 testing year, the average LSAT score was ~152, and the previous average was ~151.
 In general, you’ll tend to see the national average LSAT scores hovering in the low 150s.
 We won’t get carried away with the statistics of it all, but one standard deviation is roughly equivalent to 10 points, meaning that about 68% of test takers tend to fall between 142 and 162.

 Well, the short answer is that it depends!
 Getting the highest LSAT score would be great; however, along with your LSAT score, you’ll get your percentile as well, which matters as much as your score.
 See the chart below for an example of how your score and your percentile relate to each other.

 So, if you scored a 173 this year, that means you scored better than 99.4% of all LSAT test takers during that year!

 LSAT experts recommend aiming for a score around 150 for admission into an American Bar Association (ABA)-accredited law school.
 Now, if you’re aiming for one of the top 25 law schools in the country, you’ll likely be aiming for a good LSAT score of 160+ as a general rule, and a 170 or more for the elusive top 10.